endolabs/lightning-component-live-editor/README.md

 :pensive: This application has not been completed yet.

-Live (means WYSIWYG) Editor for Base Lightning Components.
+Live (means WYSIWYG) Editor and Showcase for Base Lightning Components.

 ## What is Base Lightning Components?

 https://developer.salesforce.com/docs/atlas.en-us.lightning.meta/lightning/lightning_overview.htm

 > Base Lightning components are the building blocks that make up the modern Lightning Experience, Salesforce app, and Lightning Communities user interfaces.
+>
 > Base Lightning components incorporate Lightning Design System markup and classes, providing improved performance and accessibility with a minimum footprint.

 ## Installations